xrigaru/xprime_app/logReadme.txt

 highRangeNumber -> value of this Variable in this iteration

-lengthPTR -> value of this Variable in this iteration.
-Length of primeTestRange
+lengthPrimeTestRange -> value of this Variable in this iteration.
+Length of primeTestRange.
+Length of prime number to use in calculation in this iteration

-lengthBP -> value of this Variable in this iteration.
+lengthBasePrime -> value of this Variable in this iteration.
 Length of basePrime

-sqrtMR -> value of this Variable in this iteration.
+sqrtMaxRange -> value of this Variable in this iteration.
 Length of sqrtMaxRange

 lengthRangeAnalysis -> value of this Variable in this iteration.
 Length of rangeAnalysis

-time -> value of this Variable in this iteration
+Time -> value of this Variable in this iteration

-date -> value of this Variable in this iteration
+Date -> value of this Variable in this iteration